nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Starts a quiz with the number of questions and topic as specified by you.

+Regardless of right or wrong answer, an explanation about the question will be displayed after you gave an answer.

+Note:
+- Each of the questions in the quiz will be related to the topic you have chosen.
+- The first question will be immediately displayed to you once the quiz starts.
+- The quiz will only end when you have attempted all of the questions in the it.

 Input format: `quiz t/TOPIC n/QUESTIONS`
-- Each of the question in the quiz will be related to the topic you have chosen.

 Example of usage:
 ```